thulyacloud/crate/docs/appendices/release-notes/unreleased.rst

   that concatenates array elements into a single string using a separator and an optional null-string.

+- Added :ref:`array_min <scalar-array-min>` and :ref:`array_max
+  <scalar-array-max>` scalar functions returning the minimal and maximal
+  element in array respectively.

+- Added :ref:`array_sum <scalar-array-sum>` scalar function
+  that returns sum of all elements of array.

 - Added support for reading ``cgroup`` information in the ``cgroup v2`` format.

 - Improved the internal throttling mechanism used for ``INSERT FROM QUERY`` and